Jackie Brown August 2, 2015

 Whereas all of Tarantino’s films deal with violence as part of the aesthetic, Jackie Brown trades pulp fervor for insanely sharp exchanges of dialogue, the only carnage occurring offscreen while the characters size each other up and entertain us with their canny games of one-upmanship.
 Much of his mainstream success depends on the ruthless, funny intrigue of Pulp Fiction or Kill Bill, but look closely — while not so tongue-in-cheek, the cunning Jackie Brown quite possibly delivers his finest screenplay (adapted from Elmore Leonard's Rum Punch), so endlessly amusing that there are a number of moments that call for near inescapable applause.

-(The climactic money exchange, conceived in the same style as 1956’s The Killing, is so ingeniously drawn that I found myself laughing in delight, not so much because of its humor, but because of the disbelief it throws down at us.
-Call Tarantino a savant of the cinema all you want — he’s brilliant.)
+(The climactic money exchange, conceived in the same style as 1956’s The Killing, is so ingeniously drawn that I found myself laughing, not so much because of its humor, but because of the disbelief it throws down at us.
+Call Tarantino a savant of the cinema all you want — he’s pretty clever.)

 Equally brilliant is the accomplished cast — with no obvious supporting characters, the performers are of equivalent importance in pushing the lustrous plot forward.
 Grier is a sensation as the titular character, a victorious combination of sexy and too damn tired; Jackson is as threatening as he is inexplicably winsome.
 Forster provides an amiable straight man who loves Jackie too much for his own good, De Niro is lucrative as Ordell’s dim-witted, raging partner-in-crime, and Bridget Fonda, who gives the most uproarious supporting performance (in a movie of unlimited uproarious supporting performances), is hilarious as Ordell’s pot-smoking, surfer-girl mistress.